Get the agreement

 (d) Rights at entry.
 A Graduated Position holds the rights of its entry month under Sections 5(a) and 5(c).

 (e) Lookback.
-If a Qualified Financing or a change-of-control event (as described in Section 5(d)(iii)) closes within 4 quarters after a Graduated Position’s novation, that position’s settlement under Section 5(d) is capped at its Entry Value as then reduced.
+If a Qualified Financing or a Change of Economic Control (as defined in Section 5(d)(iii)) closes within 4 quarters after a Graduated Position’s novation, that position’s settlement under Section 5(d) is capped at its Entry Value as then reduced.

 7. Covenants and Dissolution